Benjamin-Roger/tennis/README.md

 The app is packaged by a Dockerfile in /back.

 ### Front
-The front application is made in React with Create-React-App.
+The front application is made in React with Create React App.
 It displays:
 - a homepage with a list of tennis players
 - a detailed player page with the player's statistics
 - a statistics page with general data